evasquare/weather-cli/README.md

 Please select your city.
 1

-Do you use Celcius or Fahrenheit?
+Do you use Celsius or Fahrenheit?
-1) Celcius
+1) Celsius
 2) Fahrenheit
 2

+Do you want to display emoji? (y/n) n

 San Jose is now your city!
-We'll use Fahrenheit for you.
+We'll use Imperial for you.
 ```

 2. Weather Check

 ```
 $ weather-cli check
-San Jose
+San Jose (US)
-57.61℉ / Clouds (overcast clouds)
+58.62℉ / Clouds (broken clouds)
 ```